Educating Oregon's youth

 Founded in 1986 at Oregon Health & Science University (OHSU), ThinkFirst Oregon is a nonprofit organization dedicated to educating our state's youth in the prevention of brain and spinal cord injuries.
 ThinkFirst Oregon's medical director is Edward A. Neuwelt, M.D., a neurosurgeon and professor at OHSU.

+The OHSU ThinkFirst Oregon mission is to reduce the incidence of brain, spinal cord, and other traumatic injuries and fatalities by providing education to youth, parents, and community members throughout Oregon.
 Through innovative classroom presentations and community outreach, ThinkFirst's programs are designed to help young children and teens develop lifelong safety habits to minimize their risk of sustaining brain, spinal cord or other traumatic injuries.
 Most importantly, ThinkFirst teaches young people ways to avoid behaviors and situations that put them at risk.
 Our message is that you can enjoy a fun, exciting life and be safe if you "think first" and use your mind to protect your body.

 Since its inception, ThinkFirst Oregon has reached more than 300,000 young people.
 Through a network of more than 250 local, statewide, and international chapters, 9.4 million children, teens and adults have participated in ThinkFirst programs worldwide.